Distinct advantages depending on your needs now and in retirement

 Not everyone is eligible for a Roth IRA.
 High-earning individuals can’t contribute.
-For instance, single filers must have an income below $133,000 in 2017 to contribute to a Roth IRA.
+For instance, single filers must have an income below $129,000 for the full Roth contribution and under $144,000 for a phased-out contribution amount in 2022.
 Using the money you’ve contributed to a Roth IRA is typically easier than accessing money in a traditional IRA.
 You can withdraw your contributions to a Roth IRA without penalty, but taxes and penalties may apply if you withdraw earnings on the account.

 Make sure you consult a Certified Public Accountant or another accredited tax advisor before making any decisions related to funding your retirement account.